justinsisley/mercenary/readme.md

 ## Packages

-This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
-That means that we publish [several packages](/packages) to npm from this codebase, including:
+This repository is managed as a monorepo.
+It contains [several npm packages](/packages).
+Publishing is managed by [Lerna](https://github.com/lerna/lerna).

 | Package | Version | Docs | Description |
 |---------|---------|------|-------------|